 Fine Dining….on Street Food

-Although Ljubljana is located in the heart of Slovenia, there is great fish and seafood coming in from the Adriatic coast and the best place to enjoy it – unfortunately without a view – is the Restavracija Valentin.
+Although Ljubljana is located in the heart of Slovenia, there is great fish and seafood coming in from the Adriatic coast, and the best place to enjoy it – unfortunately without a view – is the restaurant Valentin.

-Another reason why you should consider this place is their street food option.
+Another reason why you should consider this place are their street food options.
 During the day you can eat their fantastic meals in the relaxed atmosphere of their bistro-style entrance area.

 In the evening, they serve a set dinner in the more formal rear part.

-More great options to eat fresh fish are at some stalls at the farmers market – right across from Valentin Street Food – and, of course, at one of the restaurants at the fish market arcades.
+More great options to eat fresh fish are at some stalls at the farmers market and, of course, at one of the restaurants at the fish market arcades.

-Dining here does not only grant you with some atmospheric views.
-Aou are also eating at a real piece of art since the arcades were designed by no one less than Jože Plečnik, the famous Slovenian architect.
+Dining here does not only grant you some atmospheric views.
+You are also eating at a real piece of art since the arcades were designed by no one less than Jože Plečnik, the famous Slovenian architect.

 As you know from the Robba Fountain, there are three Carniolan rivers, namely Sava, Krka, and Ljubljanica, whereby the latter flows into the Sava which then exits into the Blue Danube.
 It flows like a melodic song.

 Somehow a visit to Ljubljana without a cruise on the Ljubljanica would be incomplete.